-When a person dies in Queensland, their death is registered (normally by the funeral director) and the family or estate must apply for a death certificate.
+When a person dies in Queensland, their death is registered (normally by the funeral director) and the family or estate must apply for a standard death certificate.
 If the person died outside of Queensland, contact the registering authority interstate or overseas.

-A Queensland death certificate is a recognised identity document and informs government agencies and financial institutions of a person’s death.
+A Queensland standard death certificate is a recognised identity document and informs government agencies and financial institutions of a person’s death.

 How to apply